silnrsi/unicode-resources/Tfng/documentation/source/utn_Tfng.md

 de Foucauld, Charles Eugène.
 1951.
 Dictionnaire touareg–français, dialecte de l’Ahaggar.
 4 vols.
 [Paris]: Imprimerie nationale de France.

-Savage, Andrew.
+<a id="savage2000"></a>Savage, Andrew.
 2000.
 Writing Tuareg Vowels.
 Advantages and Disadvantages of the Three Script Options: Arabic, Tifinagh and Roman.
 Submitted in partial fulfillment of the requirements for the degree of Master of Letters in Linguistics from the Univerisity of New England, New South Wales, Australia.

-_____.
+<a id="savage2003"></a>_____.
 2003.
-Tifinagh Unicode Propositions, Stanthorpe, http://www.unicode.org/L2/L2003/03143-tifinagh-samples.pdf
+[Tifinagh Unicode Propositions](http://www.unicode.org/L2/L2003/03143-tifinagh-samples.pdf), Stanthorpe.

 [ALPHABETS OF TAMASHEK IN MALI](http://web.archive.org/web/20031210100153/wwwusers.imaginet.fr/~yusuf/tamashek.html)